Migration Tools for Azure: The Complete 2026 Guide to Tools, Phases, and Governance

 What are the best migration tools for Azure?

-The answer depends on what you’re migrating.
+It depends on what you’re migrating.
 Azure Migrate handles discovery and assessment across all workload types.
 For the actual migration, Azure Site Recovery covers VM lift-and-shift, Azure Database Migration Service handles database migrations (SQL Server, MySQL, PostgreSQL), and Azure Data Box manages large-scale physical data transfers.
 Third-party options like Carbonite and Zerto add multi-cloud flexibility.
 Post-migration, you need governance tooling – Azure Policy for basic guardrails, or an IDP like Cycloid for IaC-driven governance across the full estate.

 What is Azure Migrate used for?